 Organized by Principal G. W. Ford, Beatrice Field and Grace Ulmer, the Kilties provided hundreds of young women the opportunity to express their Wildcat esprit de corps.
 The forty- four year existence of the Kilties made them one of the most enduring drill teams in the United States.
 The show on the field was a concrete depiction of those intrinsically American qualities of pride, loyalty, and spirit.
 The Kilties gave young women a means to convey their school's tradition of good citizenship, scholarships community service, honor and leaderships.

 Location.
 30° 13.166′ N, 93° 13.095′ W. Marker is in Lake Charles, Louisiana, in Calcasieu Parish.
 Marker is at the intersection of Seventh Street and Bilbo Street, on the right when traveling west on Seventh Street.
+Located in the Lock Park.
 Touch for map.
-Located in the Lock Park.
 Marker is in this post office area: Lake Charles LA 70601, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 St. Charles Academy (about 300 feet away, measured in a direct line); Lost Railroad Stations (approx. 0.3 miles away); Captain Daniel Johannes Goos (approx. half a mile away); Lake Charles 9/11 Memorial (approx. half a mile away); Christian Science (approx. 0.6 miles away); The Arcade Theatre and Miller Building, the Paramount and the Weber Building (approx. 0.6 miles away); Louisiana Baptist Orphanage (approx. 0.6 miles away); 44th Air Refueling Squadron (approx. one mile away).
 Touch for a list and map of all markers in Lake Charles.